 Provide all warranty documentation to the Representative at final acceptance.

 (h) School Zone Speed Limit Flashing Warning Sign.
-Provide a School Zone Speed Limit Sign Assembly as specified in Section 1104, as indicated, and as follows:
+Provide a School Zone Speed Limit Sign Assembly as specified in Sections 935, 936, and 950, as indicated, and as follows:

 Utilize approved yellow Light Emitting Diode (LED) indications as specified in Section 955.